kuznetckiy/Geoscan_Lite_eng/catapult.rst

 Preparation of the launcher to launch the UAV
 -----------------------------------------------

-.. attention:: In order to ensure the safety of work on the launch pad and increase the life of rubber harnesses, pull the harnesses immediately before the start after the successful pre-launch preparation.
+.. attention:: In order to ensure the safety of work on the launch pad and increase the life of rubber cords, pull the cords immediately before the start after the successful pre-launch preparation.

 1) Move the winch stopper to the cable tension position.

 2) pull the rubber tubing by rotating the handle of the reel of winch.
-In case of contact with the harness between the roller and the guide part of the launcher or break from the roller, it is necessary to stop the tension of the harnesses.
+In case of contact with the cords between the roller and the guide part of the launcher or break from the roller, it is necessary to stop the tension of the harnesses.
 The broken harness should be placed on the roller, after which you can continue to pull the harnesses of the launcher.

 You must be stop stretching of the harnesses when carbines will be opposite to the marker "STOP" engraved on the middle part of the launcher.